redis-developer/redis-movies-searcher/README.md

 #### ⏰ Estimated time: **15 minutes**

 With the movies properly stored at Redis, you can now implement the search functionality.
-You will edit the Java class `io.redis.movies.searcher.core.service.SearchService` and change the implementation of the method `searchMovies()` as shown below.
+You will edit the Java class `io.redis.movies.searcher.core.service.SearchService` and change the implementation as shown below.

 ```java
 package io.redis.movies.searcher.core.service;